 - “A showing of changed circumstances that necessitates modification to serve the best interests of the child.”
 750 ILCS 5/610.5(a).
 This is also known as a “substantial change of circumstances”

-You don’t need a substantial change of circumstances if you’re entering an order reflecting how the parenting time or visitation is actually happening over the last 6 months.
+You do NOT need a substantial change of circumstances if you are entering an order reflecting how the parenting time or visitation is actually happening over the last 6 months.
 You are only allowed to do this if the parenting time was happening this way with both parents’ consent.

-The two parents may agree to modify the parenting time and the court shall follow your agreement “unless it finds that he modification is not in the child’s best interest” 750 ILCS 5/610.5(d)
+If the two parents may agree to modify the parenting time and the court shall follow the parent’s agreement “unless it finds that the modification is not in the child’s best interest” 750 ILCS 5/610.5(d)